asagarx/k8s-custom-metrics-hpa-workshop/README.md

-# Simple Python Web Server with Metrics
+# Simple Python Web Server with Metrics to scale with HPA

 ## Overview
 This project demonstrates Kubernetes Horizontal Pod Autoscaler (HPA) scaling based on custom metrics.
 A Python Flask app exposes request metrics that Prometheus scrapes, and the HPA scales pods based on requests per second.